• Home /

 How to pronounce it: “PUHD”

-A planned unit development is a community type that incorporates a mix of residential, commercial, and industrial buildings and includes open space for parks and schools.
-PUDs are governed by a homeowners association, offering flexibility in traditional zoning and design rules.
+A planned unit development is a type of community that combines residential, commercial, and industrial properties with shared open spaces for parks and schools.
+PUDs are usually managed by a homeowners association.

 LTV: Loan-to-Value Ratio